WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 #### Functions needed to create the model ####

 Remember how I pointed out at the beginning of this chapter, that our images aren't very complex?
 Well, this is important now, while creating the model.
-We have to pass to the model that it doesn't have to try to spot as many details as it could - this will help us avoid a long training time.
+We have to pass to the model that it doesn't have to try to spot as many details as it could - this will help us shorten training time.
 So how to do it?
 Basically we have two functions that create and train the model:

 1.  `createModel` - a function which defines the model's architecture and compiles it.
 What does it mean?
 Take a look at the function:
 ```